 The National Touch League did see a major format change in 2011 with the introduction of the Elite 8 Series.
 The Elite 8 is played in both the Men’s and Women’s Opens divisions with eight new standalone permits taking the place of the NTL Opens divisions (with only Mixed Opens remaining).
 Around the same time saw the introduction of the male and female T-League divisions which replaced the 20’s division.
 These divisions allow for up to six over 20 aged players, the rest needing to be younger players.
 Initially the feasibility and success of the division was questioned, however each year it has gone from strength to strength and now is an excellent pathway for junior players from NTL to Elite 8.

 Initially the Elite 8 was to be played every two years however this soon changed to an annual event.
-As such it has taken place in 2011, 2013, 2014 and 2015.
+As such it has taken place in 2011, 2013-2018.
 In 2012 the Elite 8 players from the previous year played in the NTL with the Opens divisions once again available.

 In 2011 the NSW Scorpions Men’s were the first title champions and in 2014 the NSW Scorpions Women’s were crowned undefeated champions.
 As a result Scorpions were the first permit to have won both a Men’s and Women’s Elite 8 title.
-In 2015 the NSW Scorpions Men’s were runners up with the Women’s making it to the Semi Finals.
+In 2017 and 2018 the NSW Scorpions Women’s won back to back championship titles – overall winning 3 titles in 5 years and as such dominating the tournament for the Women’s elite division.